310-943-1306 Menu

 What is Breast Revision?

-Breast revision surgery is a specialized surgical procedure designed to modify, repair, or update the results of a previous breast surgery.
-Depending on your specific needs, the operation may involve removing and replacing old implants, correcting scar tissue through capsulectomy, or repositioning the breast pocket to fix implant shifting.
+Breast revision surgery is a corrective procedure designed to modify, replace, or improve the outcome of a previous breast surgery.
+This may involve removing and replacing implants, adjusting implant position, releasing scar tissue, or reshaping the breast using fat transfer or tissue refinement techniques.

 Successful breast revision surgery patient in bra and underwear on bed